Daniel Vega (footballer, born 1981): Career

 Vega played several years and for various teams in the lower league Primera B Metropolitana and in 2007 he played for Platense in the Primera B Nacional, both in Argentina.
 In Platense, he was the top goal scorer with 13 goals.

 Subsequently, Vega joined Ecuadorian club Emelec.
 He scored his first goal with Emelec on his debut on the Ecuadorian League against Macará.
 In that game he also made the assist in fellow striker Gonzalo Ludueña's goal.

 Personal life

-Vega is known to be a family-oriented man.
+Vega is a family-oriented man.
 When he was signed by Ecuadorian side Emelec he arrived to Guayaquil with both his parents, his sister and his soon to be wife, Lorena.
-In December 2007 Vega received a degree as a Public Accountant and according to him, getting that degree was the main reason why he did not leave Argentina earlier despite of all the offers from abroad he has had in his career.
+In December 2007 Vega received a degree as a Public Accountant and according to him, getting that degree was the main reason why he did not leave Argentina earlier, despite all the offers from abroad he has had in his career.